DarkFenX/refine/README.md

 - reactive armor hardener support
   - it is possible to fit multiple RAHs with different stats (validation fails, but they are properly simulated nevertheless)
 - modifications applied via space component EVE system: things like insurgency tackle range, skyhook silo link, nexus event buff "mines", Pochven subpylons are defined via it
-- exposure of 3 attribute values for every attribute: base value, dogma value (like you see in game), and value with extra/hidden modifications applied (e.g. AAR rep amount multiplied by 3 if there is paste loaded)
+- exposure of 3 attribute values for every attribute: base value, dogma value (like you see in game), and value with extra/hidden modifications applied (e.g. AAR rep amount multiplied by 3 if there is paste loaded or hidden missile flight time bonus based on ship radius)
 - ability to disable most items (or special "ghost" state for modules) to completely disable modifications applied by them, with ability to check their attributes with all the received modifications
 - modification resistance support
 - falloff effect reduction